Welcome, Service Members!

 • Apply to KU (Note: ACT/SAT scores are no longer required.).
 We offer undergraduate application fee waivers for military.

-• KU awards some college credit for military courses.
-Visit the KU credit transfer page and look for the “military service credit” section for more details.
-To get credit for military courses, if you list that you have a military affiliation on your new student application, KU will order a copy of your military transcripts from the JST system for you.
+• To get credit for military courses, if you list your military affiliation and include your SSN on your KU application, we will order a copy of your military transcripts from the JST system for you; or you can get them on the JST website and have them sent to KU.
 (Air Force – you will need to request your CCAF and/or Air University transcript).

 • Visit KU CredTran to see how JST/CCAF courses have historically transferred.
 For JST or by MOS, select the state, "District of Columbia."
 For CCAF/Air University, select "Alabama."